February 19, 2026 7:05 pm

 These intricate designs may have represented trees, geometric patterns, or symbolic imagery common in Norse art.

-The description suggests that tattoo ink was likely permanent and embedded in the skin.
 Such markings could have been created using natural pigment derived from materials such as soot or wood ash mixed into dye.

 These pigments would produce dark blue or dark green tattoo patterns, consistent with ibn fadlan’s observations.